 Can you pop a hemorrhoid?
-Technically yes, but this is not a recommended practice because it involves veins and sensitive anal, popping any of the types listed above carries risk.
+Technically yes, but this is not a recommended practice because it involves veins and sensitive anal tissue, popping any of the types listed above carries risk.

 Also, keep in mind that what you might think is a hemorrhoid could be something else, so it’s best to leave it alone and get a clear diagnosis from a physician.